RSE-Cambridge/iris-magnum/magnum-tour/README.md

     kubectl get all

-Once the loadbalancer is created, you should see the external IP that you can use to access the hello world web app.
+Once the loadbalancer is created, you should see the external IP that you can use to access the hello world web app on port 8080.
+You can see what is happenning by calling:

+    openstack loadbalancer list

+If you don't want to wait for OpenStack Octavia to create your loadbalancer you can access the service by using kubectl's port forwading:

+    kubectl port-forward svc/hello-node 9000:8080

+While the above command is running, you can now access the hello world app in your local browser via http://localhost:9000

-You can delete it by doing the following:
+To delete the demo app, you can do the following:

     kubectl delete service hello-node
     kubectl delete deployment hello-node